nczmoo/ld53/readme.md

-    x have more natural identities as topics x parishioners in the front have more violent responses than those in the back x have players who trust you sit closer show previous responses when you click on stuff you've already clicked on add more names
+    x have more natural identities as topics x parishioners in the front have more violent responses than those in the back x have players who trust you sit closer x show previous responses when you click on stuff you've already clicked on x add more names
+    refactor
+    x show what people believe in after you've talked about a topic

 QUESTIONS
     Should demographic info be clear?
+        idk what this means
     How can I create an incentive for players to want to invest into topics?

+    How can I create more player agency for people to manipulate their audience to THEIR beliefs?

 DESIGN
     sermon delivery